-When in the market for a dog which is ideal for your needs, there are numerous distinct and unique breeds to consider for this all-important decision.
+When in the market for a dog that is ideal for your needs, there are numerous distinct and unique breeds to consider for this all-important decision.

 Thus, properly finding out which dog breed best suits your lifestyle is a very important initial step to fulfilling and successful dog ownership.